How a canceled golf tournament led to the merger of Discovery, WarnerMedia

 Stankey felt that no matter how well WarnerMedia, which owns HBO, CNN and TNT, performed, its value would not be reflected in AT&T’s share price.
 Investors still valued the company primarily as a wireless carrier.

 Zaslav, on the other hand, wanted to double down in media.
-The rise of TV streaming had left Discovery, owner of lifestyle networks such as Food Network, TLC and OWN, competing against Netflix Inc (NFLX.O), Walt Disney Co (DIS.N) and Amazon.com Inc (AMZN.O).
+The rise of TV streaming had left Discovery, owner of lifestyle networks such as Food Network, TLC and OWN, competing against Netflix Inc, Walt Disney Co and Amazon.com Inc.

 The Discovery and AT&T CEOs started talking regularly.
 Stankey flew from Dallas, where AT&T is headquartered, to meet Zaslav at his Greenwich Village brownstone in New York City for negotiations, later joined by advisers.